Sardie/Sardie.github.io/index.Rmd

 knit        : slidify::knit2slides
 ---

-## Purpose
+## Main function

-To create an App that uses a prediction model to predict the next word after the word(s) that the user has entered.
+The App takes in user-inputed text, either a word or phrase, and uses a prediction model derived from the datasets provided to predict the top five most likely word(s) that follows.

 ## Datasets used